bskdany/WokoWGZScraperBot/README.md

 to set max price: max price YOURNUMBER

 The code can easily be broken by putting negative numbers or something like that so don't break it pls.

+A guide to host the bot on Heroku: https://youtu.be/BPvg9bndP1U